-Perhaps more than any other local board in California, SELACO WDB has committed to instructing partners in and encouraging their use of the CalJOBS system for electronic referrals, direct access, and real-time customer updates.
-The onboarding of partners into CalJOBS links partners directly to SELACO WDB.
-The CalJOBS system is specifically identified in the partner MOU as the platform for electronic referrals and direct access to the AJCC.
-Partners (including mandated programs and other stakeholders) that have been trained on the process of using the CalJOBS platform for referrals and real-time updates on co-enrolled customers include SELACO WDB, EDD, DOR, local adult schools, Cerritos College, California Department of Corrections and Rehabilitation, the local housing agency, L.A.
-County DPSS, United American Indian Involvement, Inc., L.A.
+L.A.
 County Office of Diversion and Reentry, Youth Build, SHARE!
-Housing, Reentry Intensive Case Management Services, and New Opportunities, along with other local and regional partners.
-Use of the system as the primary referral system is not consistent among all partners due to staff turnover, partner staff staying on top of how to use the system effectively, and because of the strong working relationship between staff, there is a tendency to pick up the phone and chat.
-To encourage the consistent use of the established electronic referral system as the primary tool for referral, SELACO WDB's Compliance Team in partnership with EDD and the SELACO WDB One-Stop Operator (OSO) have implemented a quarterly training session that is used to train new staff and keep current staff up to date on the referral system and how to use it effectively.
-SELACO WDB hosts "open lab Friday" events in which partners, old and new, can visit the AJCC to meet with staff, learn about services, and collaborate with partners.
+Housing, Reentry Intensive Case Management Services, and New Opportunities.
+Consistent use of the system as the primary referral system is not consistent among all partners due to staff turnover, partner staff staying on top of how to use the system effectively, and because of the strong working relationship between staff, there is a tendency to pick up the phone and chat.
+To encourage the consistent use of the established electronic referral system as the primary tool for referral, SELACO WDB's Compliance Team in partnership with EDD and our One-Stop Operator have implemented a quarterly training session that is used to train new staff and keep current staff up to date on the referral system and how to use it effectively.